John H. Caldwell

-John Homer Caldwell (born November 28, 1928) is a retired American nordic skier who competed in the 1952 Winter Olympics, then became a cross-country ski coach and authority on cross-country skiing.
+John Homer Caldwell (November 28, 1928 – February 27, 2026) was an American Nordic skier who competed in the 1952 Winter Olympics, then became a cross-country ski coach and authority on cross-country skiing.
 He wrote a series of books that helped popularize and develop understanding of recreational cross-country skiing in the United States.
 Consequently, Caldwell has been called the "father" and "guru" of Nordic skiing in North America.

-Personal life
+Background

-Born in Detroit, Michigan, Caldwell grew up in Somerset, Pennsylvania and moved to Putney, Vermont with his parents in 1941.
-He graduated from Dartmouth College In 1950.
+Born in Detroit, Michigan, Caldwell grew up in Somerset, Pennsylvania, and moved to Putney, Vermont, with his parents in 1941.
+He graduated from Dartmouth College in 1950.
 Caldwell and his wife, Hep (née Hester Goodenough), had four children, Tim, Sverre, Peter, and Jennifer.

-As of 2014, he resided in Putney, Vermont.
+As of 2014, Caldwell resided in Putney, Vermont.
+He died on February 27, 2026, at the age of 97.

 Career

 Caldwell served variously as a U.S. Ski Team coach, Putney School math teacher and coach, author on cross-country skiing topics, and founder of the New England Nordic Ski Association (NENSA).
 Caldwell is credited with helping start up the U.S. women's cross-country skiing program.

 According to his reminiscences, Caldwell's early skiing career began while he was at Dartmouth College when he had an opportunity to participate in the World Nordic Championships in Nordic Combined skiing (both cross-country and ski-jumping).
 He entered the U.S. Navy through Dartmouth ROTC and was detailed to continue his skiing career.
 Having placed well in Olympic tryouts, he qualified for the 1952 Olympic Nordic Combined Team.
-Caldwell competed in the 1952 Winter Olympics in Oslo, finishing 22nd in the nordic combined event and 73rd in the 18 km cross-country skiing event.
+Caldwell competed in the 1952 Winter Olympics in Oslo, finishing 22nd in the Nordic combined event and 73rd in the 18km cross-country skiing event.

 Caldwell coached the U.S. cross-country team at the Winter Olympics in 1960, 1964, 1968, 1972, and 1984.
 He also coached at the Putney School from the mid-1950s until his 1989 retirement.
-Among the Putney students that he coached, who skied for the U.S. Cross-Country Ski Team, were Bob Gray (1968 and 1972 Winter Olympics), Martha Rockwell (1972 and 1976 Winter Olympics), Mike Gallagher (1964, 1968 and 1972 Winter Olympics), his own children, and Bill Koch, the first American medal in cross country skiing—both at the Winter Olympics (30 km silver: 1976 Innsbruck) and at the FIS Nordic World Ski Championships (30 km bronze: 1982 Oslo).
+Among the Putney students that he coached, who skied for the U.S. Cross-Country Ski Team, were Bob Gray (1968 and 1972 Winter Olympics), Martha Rockwell (1972 and 1976 Winter Olympics), Mike Gallagher (1964, 1968 and 1972 Winter Olympics), his own children, and Bill Koch, the first American medal in cross country skiing—both at the Winter Olympics (30km silver: 1976 Innsbruck) and at the FIS Nordic World Ski Championships (30km bronze: 1982 Oslo).